-Recognizing the necessity for a genetically tractable system to better understand selfish genetic elements, two research groups led by Sarah Zanders at the Stowers Institute for Medical Research in the United States and Li-Lin Du at the National Institute of Biological Sciences in China have turned to the fission yeast Schizosaccharmocyes kambucha (Sk) and S. pombe (Sp) (Hu et al., 2017; Nuckolls et al., 2017).
-These yeast species are genetically nearly identical, so much so that some don’t consider them as separate species, but hybrids between the two are often sterile.
-In fact, spores derived from crosses between different isolates of Sp are often inviable, suggesting a very recently emerging reproductive barrier.
+Recognizing the necessity for a genetically tractable system to better understand selfish genetic elements, two research groups led by Sarah Zanders at the Stowers Institute for Medical Research in the United States and Li-Lin Du at the National Institute of Biological Sciences in China turned to the fission yeasts Schizosaccharomyces kambucha and S. pombe (Hu et al., 2017; Nuckolls et al., 2017).
+These yeast species are genetically nearly identical, so much so that some do not consider them as separate species, but hybrids between the two are often sterile.
+In fact, spores derived from crosses between different isolates of S. pombe are often inviable, suggesting a very recently emerging reproductive barrier.
 Previous work by the Zanders group suggested that at least three spore killer genes are responsible for this barrier (Zanders et al., 2014).
 There most recent work sought to uncover the genetic basis of these spore killers.

-For instance, through knockout of a gene in the wtf gene family (wtf4), Zanders and colleagues determined that spores that do not inherit the gene are subject to reduced survival whereas spores with wtf4 survive, but why?
-They proposed two hypotheses based on previously characterized meiotic drive systems.
-For example, segregation distortion in Drosophila is among the most well-described gamete killers and acts by killing sperm that carry a ‘responder’ locus which is typically absent in viable flies (Larracuente & Presgraves, 2012).
-Upon testing, they found that wtf4 does not appear to be acting on a responder locus (Nuckolls et al., 2017).
+To narrow their search, Zanders and colleagues conducted introgression studies to isolate a region of the 3rd chromosome that caused meiotic drive.
+They then knocked out a gene in the wtf gene family (wtf4), found in the center of this region, and determined that spores that do not inherit the gene are subject to reduced survival whereas spores with wtf4 survive, but why?
+They proposed two hypotheses based on previously characterized meiotic drive systems (Fig.1), asking whether their gene killed spores by acting on target locus as in SD or by producing a poison and antidote as in Podospora.
+Upon testing, they found that wtf4 does not appear to be acting on a target locus (Nuckolls et al., 2017).
+However, they found that wtf4 produces both a poison and an antidote through variable translation of the wtf4 transcript.

-The second hypothesis was that wtf4 may be acting in a method like the Spok genes of Podospora anserine which produce a poison that kills surrounding spores and an antidote that provides resistance to the poison (Grognet et al., 2014).
-Indeed, through Zanders and colleagues’ efforts they found that wtf4 produces both the poison and the antidote through variable translation of the wtf4 transcript.

 But how does the poison, and not the antidote, act on the surrounding spores?
 They tested this question by creating variants of wtf4 with green fluorescent protein tags and visualized the protein’s localization in the gamete and its surrounding.
 They found that the poison can travel through the membrane of the gamete and interact with sibling spores while the antidote protein is stuck within the cell (Nuckolls et al., 2017).
 These finding illustrates a novel mechanism used by selfish genes to encourage their spread.

 Du and colleagues identified two additional genes in the same wtf gene family that act as spore killers.
 They did this through targeted deletion of two wtf genes which they named cw9 and cw27, where they noticed a reduction in meiotic drive.
-They then asked whether the two genes can rescue the other’s gamete killing ability.
+They then asked whether the two genes can rescue the other’s spore killing ability.
 If both parents have one or either of the genes, then viability was normal.
 However, if one parent had cw9 and the other had cw27 then offspring containing either of the two genes suffered from inviability.
-These findings suggest that they do not rescue each other and act independently to drive.
+These findings suggest that they do not rescue each other and act independently to drive (Hu et al., 2017).